connorpuhala/Bushman/README.md

 Total Scripts: 30
 Total Lines of Code: 2000
 Complex Client/Server Relationship Navigation
-Scripting Language similar to Javascript or Actionscript (Adobe Flash cripting language)
+Scripting Language similar to Javascript or Actionscript (Adobe Flash scripting language)

 Feel free to look at a few of the uploaded scripts to get a gist for some of the scripting that makes the game functional.